nnflow/module-builder/README.md

 - [x] Add Preview Module JSON
 - [x] Add https serving support in localhost to access filesystem features
 - [x] Add File System Preview while saving the json

+### Why only chrome?

+To save the created this project uses the Native File System features, which are supported fully on chrome only.
+We will try to add the polyfills for the other browsers as we can.